T. A. Barron: Writer

 In many of his novels, Barron writes about nature and ecology in mythical settings.
-Inspired by nature's power of renewal as well as humanity's power of free choice, he says, "I truly believe every person can make a difference — that's why I'm drawn to heroic quest stories."
+Inspired by nature's power of renewal as well as humanity's power to make meaningful choices, he says, "I truly believe every person can make a difference — that's why I'm drawn to heroic quest stories."
 His books have received the Nautilus Award Grand Prize for literature that helps to renew the spirit and envision a better world, as well as many other awards from the American Library Association, and the International Literacy Association.
 The Merlin Saga (13 titles) and the novel The Ancient One have been international best sellers; The Great Tree of Avalon trilogy has been a New York Times best seller.

 According to Booklist, his books are "completely magical" and "will enchant readers."
 The New York Times has called his work "august" and "compelling".
-Fellow author Isabel Allende has said his writing is "brilliant—a real gift"; similarly, author Madeleine L'Engle called his stories "a crescendo of miracles."
+Fellow author Isabel Allende has said his writing is "brilliant—a real gift."
+In the same spirit, author Madeleine L'Engle called his stories "a crescendo of miracles."
 Fellow writer Terry Tempest Williams has hailed him as the creator of "environmental fables for our time."
-Robert Coles, M.D. has praised his work by saying, "Here is so much grace."
+Robert Coles, M.D. praised his work by saying, "Here is so much grace."
 And writer Lloyd Alexander called his books "an intense and profoundly spiritual adventure."

+Jane Goodall praised T. A. Barron’s book Naming Nature, describe it as "a celebration of nature's beauty, a love poem to language, and a plea to save the environment for all living creatures."
+She called it "an inspiring book for all to treasure!”

 His podcast, Magic and Mountains: The T. A. Barron Podcast, illuminates the magic of Merlin, the wonders and challenges of nature, the experience of creative writing, the inspiration of young heroes, and the invitation to everyone to see your life as a story.